What Files Do CNC Machines Use?

 2D file formats are typically used for CNC machines that perform 2D operations, such as cutting or engraving flat surfaces.
 Examples of 2D file formats include DXF and DWG.
 3D file formats, such as STEP and IGES, are used for CNC machines that perform 3D operations, such as carving or milling complex shapes or sculptures.

-Read More: What Is CNC Bending Machine?
+Read More: How To Program A Shapeoko CNC Machine?

 While some CNC machines are capable of performing both 2D and 3D operations, it is important to ensure that the correct file format is being used for the specific operation being performed.